zvolcsey/sorting-visualizer/README.md

 - [Sorting Visualizer Tutorial](https://www.youtube.com/watch?v=pFXYym4Wbkc)
 - [The Projects That Got Me Into Google](https://www.youtube.com/watch?v=n4t_-NjY_Sg)

-The core merge sort algorithm is based on lessons from AlgoExpert (instructed by Clément Mihailescu), implemented from scratch in TypeScript, and compared with the merge sort in the Sorting Visualizer Tutorial.
+The core bubble and merge sort algorithms are based on lessons from AlgoExpert (instructed by Clément Mihailescu).
+They are implemented from scratch in TypeScript.
+Merge sort is compared with the merge sort in the Sorting Visualizer Tutorial.
 The animation logic -- including the structure of animation steps and playback -- is also inspired by the Sorting Visualizer Tutorial.

-I previously learned merge sort logic in CS50x.
+I previously learned bubble and merge sort logic in CS50x.

 Some basic utility functions (like random number generation) follow common implementation found in public documentation (e.g. MDN).